 Folk wisdom tells us there is strength in numbers.
 But, are you a wise leader?

-Smart business leaders love the age of big data because they know that business success relies on the numbers.
+Smart business leaders love the age of big data because they know that business success relies on numbers.
 The more numbers, the better.
 And, smart leaders know that with subscription services, big data doesn’t have to take a lot of time or cost a lot of money.